 While Parkway offers some competitive rates, other banks like Capital One also offer similar, high-performing CD rates.
 Though its U.S. segment only offers online-only banking, Barclays also provides similarly competitive rates.

 Parkway requires a minimum deposit, but you’ll be able to open a Capital One 360 CD without one.
 In addition, Capital One 360 CD terms range from six months to 60 months, so you’ll have a variety of terms to choose from.
 Through Capital One, your interest also accrues daily and compounds monthly.
-So although your money won’t be compounded at the same rate of Parkway CDs, you’ll still make more money with longer terms.
+So although your money won’t be compounded at the same rate as Parkway CDs, you’ll still make more money with longer terms.
 Finally, Capital One also allows you to simultaneously invest money in up to 50 CDs.
 This way, you can open and contribute to another CD without receiving an early withdrawal penalty for your current one.

 Barclays CD terms range from three months to 60 months and come without a minimum deposit.
 Though Barclays’ and Parkway’s six-month term rates diverge, its five-year rates are fairly similar.
 Therefore, if you don’t mind online-only services, but want slightly higher rates without a minimum deposit, you should consider Barclays.